Top family office trends shaping 2025 and beyond

 Other family office alternative investment trends include private equity, with 86% of global family offices taking part, while 77% allocate to real estate.
 Hedge funds and private credit also enjoy a level of popularity.

-Family offices are gravitating toward alternative investments because they often have a higher risk tolerance than traditional investors, can handle the illiquidity, and are attracted to the potential for higher returns, the J.P.
-Morgan report notes.
+According to J.P.
+Morgan's 2024 Global Family Office Report, family offices are gravitating toward alternative investments because they often have a higher risk tolerance than traditional investors, can manage the illiquidity, and are drawn to the potential for higher returns — a trend that shows no signs of slowing in 2025.

 Families are getting back to business